Compositions with restricted parts: Introduction

 \begin{theorem}[Franklin] Given integers $k\ge1$ and $m\ge0$, the number of partitions of $n$ with $m$ distinct parts each occurring $k$ or more times equals the number of partitions of $n$ with exactly $m$ distinct parts divisible by $k$. \end{theorem}

-Recently, Beck made three conjectures on partitions with restricted parts in OEIS, the On-Line Encyclopedia of Integer Sequence~\cite{OEIS}.
+Recently, Beck made three conjectures on partitions with restricted parts in the On-Line Encyclopedia of Integer Sequence~\cite{OEIS}.
 Andrews~\cite{Andrews} and Chern~\cite{Chern} proved the conjectures of Beck using generating functions, and Yang~\cite{Yang} proved these conjectures using Glaisher's bijection.
 In general, it seems difficult to obtain closed formulas for the number of partitions, whether with or without part constraints; see, e.g., Sills~\cite{Sills}.

 The main theme of this paper is to study analogues of the above theorems for compositions instead of partitions.
 Unlike in the case of partitions, we are able to obtain closed formulas for compositions with restricted parts, with both analytic and combinatorial proofs.
 We also explore analogues of Beck's conjectures in the setting of compositions.
 Generally speaking, partitions attract much more attention than compositions, but there have been some recent efforts on finding composition analogues of partition identities, such as the work of Munagi~\cite{Munagi}, Munagi--Sellers~\cite{MunagiSellers}, and Sills~\cite{Sills}.
 It is certainly our hope that this paper, together with the above cited references, can bring more attention to the study of compositions.
+In fact, after the first version of this paper was uploaded to the arXiv, we were aware via personal communication that it provided motivation to new work of Li and Wang~\cite{LiWang}, which includes a different bijective proof for one of our main results (Theorem~\ref{thm:comp3}) and more composition analogues of Beck's conjectures.

-Let us first state a known composition analogue of Euler's partition theorem.
+To summarize our new results, we first state a known composition analogue of Euler's partition theorem.

 \begin{theorem} The number of compositions of $n$ with odd parts equals the number of compositions of $n+1$ with parts greater than one. \end{theorem}

 Both numbers in Theorem~\ref{thm:comp1} are equal to the \emph{Fibonacci number} $F_n$ defined by $F_n:=F_{n-1}+F_{n-2}$ with $F_0=0$ and $F_1=1$; see, e.g., Cayley~\cite{Cayley}, Grimaldi~\cite{Grimaldi}, and Stanley~\cite[Exercise 1.35]{EC1}.
 Recently, Sills~\cite{Sills} provided a bijective proof of Theorem~\ref{thm:comp1} using the binary sequence encoding of compositions.